-Lung cancer is cancer that starts in the lungs.
 Lung cancer is the deadliest type of cancer for both men and women.
 Each year, more people die of lung cancer than breast, colon, and prostate cancers combined.
 Lung cancer is responsible for an estimated 160,000 deaths in the United States annually.

 The lungs are located in the chest.
 They help you breathe.
 When you breathe, air goes through your nose, down your windpipe (trachea), and into the lungs, where it spreads through tubes called bronchi.
 Most lung cancer begins in the cells that line these tubes.